snikket-im/snikket-android/README.md

 #### How do I create an account?
 XMPP, like email, is a federated protocol, which means that there is not one company you can create an *official XMPP account* with.
 Instead there are hundreds, or even thousands, of providers out there.
 One of those providers is our very own [conversations.im](https://account.conversations.im).
 If you don’t like to use *conversations.im* use a web search engine of your choice to find another provider.
 Or maybe your university has one.
 Or you can run your own.
 Or ask a friend to run one.
 Once you've found one, you can use Conversations to create an account.
 Just select *register new account* on server within the create account dialog.

+##### Running your own
+If you have a server somewhere and are willing to put some work in, the best alternative-in the spirit of federation-is to run your own.
+We recommand either [Prosody](https://prosody.im/) or [ejabberd](https://www.ejabberd.im/).
+Both of which have their own strengths.
+Ejabberd is slightly more mature nowadays but Prosody is arguably easier to set up.
+(For prosody you need a couple of so called [community modules](https://modules.prosody.im/) from which most of them are maintained by the same people that develop Prosody.)

 #### Where can I set up a custom hostname / port
 Conversations will automatically look up the SRV records for your domain name which can point to any hostname port combination.
 If your server doesn’t provide